khowling/yet-another-llm-example/README.md

 ### Dependencies

-Now, the application needs a `mongo database` for our business objects and transactions, a `blob storage` for documents and images and a `few OpenAI services` for the chat experiance.
-You can either run these in the cloud (recommended), or run them locally using local emulators (except for the AI dependencies of course).
-Follow `Option1 : Run app locally with Dependencies in Cloud`, or, if you want to run locally, follow `Option 2 : Install dependencies locally`
+To run the app, you need a `mongo database` for our business objects, a `blob storage` account for documents and images, and a `few OpenAI services` for the chat experience.
+You can run these in the cloud, or run them locally using mongo & local storage emulator `azurite` (cant run the AI dependencies locally of course).
+Follow `Option1 : Run app locally with Dependencies in Cloud`, or,  `Option 2 : Install dependencies locally`

-> NOTE: If you have an Azure account already or your not familiar with installing packages in Linux (it gets involved), is probably easier to run the dependencies in your Azure subscription

 ### Option1 : Run app locally with Dependencies in Cloud (Azure)